Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Micro-Shadows.md

 1. Select the Volume component in the Scene or Hierarchy to view it in the Inspector
 2. In the Inspector, navigate to **Add Override > Shadowing** and click on **Micro Shadows**.
-   HDRP now applies **Micro Shadows** to any Camera this Volume affects.
+   HDRP now processes **Micro Shadows** for any Camera this Volume affects.

 ## Properties